 We won’t spam you and you can unsubscribe at any time.

-No one likes to be watched or tracked — even if they have nothing to hide.
+No one likes to be watched or tracked – even if they have nothing to hide.
 That’s why it’s important you step up your privacy game.
-When you’re browsing through a VPN, your traffic is encrypted so no one can see what you do online.
-Here are a few more reasons why you need a VPN:
+Here’s when you need a VPN:

+A VPN reroutes your traffic through a remote server, encrypting it in the process.
 Typically, when you try to access a website, your ISP (Internet Service Provider) receives the request and redirects you to your destination.
-But when you connect to a VPN, it redirects your internet traffic through a VPN server first, before sending it over to your destination.
-Here’s what happens when you connect to a VPN:
+But when you connect to a VPN, it redirects your internet traffic through a remote server before sending it over to your destination.

 The VPN tunnel is created by first authenticating your client — a computer, smartphone, or tablet — with a VPN server.
 The server then uses one of several encryption protocols to make sure that no one can monitor the information traveling between you and your online destination.